abdelilahbajjou/speech-recognition-digits/README.md

 ## 🎓 Academic Context

-This project was developed as part of a speech recognition course at [Your University].
+This project was developed as part of a speech recognition course at Faculty of Sciences Dhar El Mahraz –FSDM-.
 The complete academic report (in French) is available in `docs/academic_report.pdf`.

 ### Methodology
 1. **Data Collection**: Audio recordings of spoken digits